§ Verifiable Trust v4 Specification

 § [VT-ECS-ECOSYSTEM-DIDDOC] Ecosystem DID Document for declaring Essential Credential Schemas

-If an Ecosystem Trust Registry wishes to provide ECS trust resolution, it MUST present VT Json Schema Credential(s) of the ECSs they support, as well as the corresponding VPR entry for verification.
-To do that, Ecosystem MUST define the following entries in its DID Document, for each ECS they support:
+If an Ecosystem Trust Registry wishes to provide ECS trust resolution, it MUST present VT Json Schema Credential(s) of all ECSs, as well as the corresponding VPR entry for verification.
+To do that, Ecosystem MUST define the following entries in its DID Document, for each ECS:

 Example: